KubeRocketCI/docs/versioned_docs/version-3.13/operator-guide/ci/tekton-monitoring.md

 3. Download the [KubeRocketCi](https://grafana.com/grafana/dashboards/18321) dashboard:

     a.
-Click on the dashboard menu;
+Click on the dashboard menu.

     b.
 In the upper right corner, click on the `New` button.
-In the dropdown menu, click the `Import`;
+In the dropdown menu, click the `Import`:

     ![Import dashboard grafana](../../assets/operator-guide/grafana-tekton-dasboard-import.png "Import Grafana dashboard")

     c.
-Select the downloaded `18321_rev*.json` file;
+Select the downloaded `18321_rev*.json` file:

     ![Import dashboard grafana options](../../assets/operator-guide/grafana-tekton-dasboard-import-options.png "Import Grafana dashboard: Options")

     d.
-Type the name of the dashboard;
+Type the name of the dashboard.

     e.
-Select the folder for the dashboard;
+Select the folder for the dashboard.

     f.
-Change the UID if necessary;
+Change the UID if necessary.

     g.
 Click the `Import` button.